Y79S84M/budget-simple/README.md

 # BUdget_SImple - (BU_SI)

-This app aims at helping everyone managing their family monthly budget.
+This app aims at helping everyone to manage their family monthly budget.

 ## The project